VasilisMpletsos/Digit-Recognizer-Kaggle-Competition/README.md

 ## Better ways to improve:

-- Insert an even bigger and better model with Transfer Learning
+- [ ] Insert an even bigger and better model with Transfer Learning?
-- Train it on Google Colab with GPU and many epochs
+- [ ] Use ImageDataGenerator!

 # Scores: